Rolandatem/PortfolioWebAPI/README.md

 make sure that in instance of this is running.
 If using CLI the simple run command will suffice.
 `dotnet run`

+The use can test Production environment settings by using the 'httpProd' launch profile.
+`dotnet run --launch-profile httpProd`

+## Endpoints

+### TendingProducts
+Endpoint used for trending products of the e-commerce site.

+`GET [/api/trendingproducts]`
+Retrieves a list of trending products.
+In this demo a hard-coded list is returned to simulate this.